orsonteodoro/gcf2/profiles/gaming/README.md

 * For 240 FPS, 1 FPS is 4.166ms.
 24 frames render chances within 0.1 seconds inclusive.
 36 frames render chances within 0.15 seconds inclusive.
 * Formula:  t total ms = 1000 ms / x frames
 * Human object recognition is 100 - 150 ms or 0.1 - 0.15 seconds.
-* The recommended esports policy in this profile is too render a at least 83.3% frames render chance, which translates to 25 FPS equivalent, within 0.1 total seconds to prevent affecting gameplay outcome.
+* The recommended esports policy in this profile is too render at least 83.3% frames render chance, which translates to 25 FPS equivalent, within 0.1 total seconds to prevent affecting gameplay outcome.
 It is assumed that the object will appear visually long